ibm-cloud-architecture/refarch-data-ai-analytics/docs/methodology/lightweight-architectural-decisions.md

 * What are the available skills regarding programming languages?
 Python is the core programming language for Keras and TensorFlow.

-* What are the costs of skills regarding programming languages?
-Because Python programmers are more abundant than Java/Scala programmers, the costs are less.

 * What are the available skills regarding frameworks?
 Keras and TensorFlow skills are relatively rare.